Fast projection onto the ordered weighted $\ell_1$ norm ball: A dual semismooth Newton algorithm for solving ( )

 We note that problem \eqref{prob:newp} concerns about computing the Euclidean projector onto the intersection of an affine subspace and a closed convex cone.
 Various algorithms, including the dual quasi-Newton method \cite{Malic2004dual}, the dual semismooth Newton method \cite{Qi2006qudratically} and the alternating projections method with Dykstra’s correction \cite{Dykstra1983algorithm,Higham2002computing}, have been proposed for computing the projector.
 Extensive numerical comparisons in \cite{Qi2006qudratically} show that the dual semismooth Newton approach outperforms others significantly.
 Hence, in this subsection, we focus on designing a semismooth Newton method for solving the dual of \eqref{prob:newp} and study its convergence properties.

 The dual of problem \eqref{prob:newp} in the minimization form can be written as follows:

 Since the Slater's condition associated with problem \eqref{prob:newp} is satisfied, we know that $\phi$ is coercive, i.e., $\phi(y)\to +\infty$ as $|y|\to +\infty$ \cite{Rockafellar1974conjugate}.
 Hence, we know that the solution set $\Omega_{D} \subseteq \Re^n$ of the dual problem \eqref{eq:d} is nonempty.
-Meanwhile, it is not difficult to see that $\phi$ is continuously differentiable over $\Re$ with
+Meanwhile, {since $C$ is a closed convex cone, we know that $\norm{\Pi_{C}(\cdot)}^2$ is a continuously differentiable function (see for example \cite[Theorem 31.5]{rockafellar1970convex}).} Then, it is not difficult to see that $\phi$ is continuously differentiable over $\Re$ with

 Therefore, the optimal solution set $\Omega_{D}$ of problem \eqref{eq:d} is exactly the solution set of the following univariate nonlinear nonsmooth equation

 Let $y^*\in \Omega_D$ be an solution to \eqref{prob:first}, i.e, an optimal solution to problem \eqref{eq:d}.
 Then, we know from the optimality condition that $\Pi_{C}(y^*\lambda + b)$ is the unique optimal solution to problem \eqref{prob:newp}.
 Since $C$ is a polyhedral convex set, by \cite[Proposition 4.1.4]{facchinei2007finite}, we know that $\phi'$ is in fact a Lipschitz continuous piecewise affine function on $\Re$.
 Hence, $\phi'$ is semismooth on $\Re$ with respect to the classic Clarke generalized Jacobian $\partial \phi'$ and a semismooth Newton method can be used for efficiently solving the above equation.